shaunreichman/investment_tracker/docs/ENTERPRISE_TESTING_PACKAGE_SPEC.md

 ## Overview
 Establish a comprehensive, enterprise-grade testing suite for the fund management system that eliminates redundancies, establishes consistent testing patterns, and ensures the reliability, performance, and maintainability of our first-class professional system.

-**CURRENT FOCUS: FUND CALCULATIONS TESTING**
-We have completed Fund Models and Fund Services testing.
-We are now focused on completing Fund Calculations testing to achieve 100% test coverage of the fund domain before expanding to other domains.

 ## Design Philosophy
 - **Test-Driven Quality**: Every piece of business logic must have corresponding tests
 - **Layered Testing Strategy**: Unit → Integration → API → E2E → Performance → Property